-Fig. 4: Double edge between bottom vertices
+Fig. 3.
+A double edge connecting bottom vertices

-Fig. 5: Combinatorial order around p from 1 to 5
+Fig. 4.
+Combinatorial order at p

 Unlike for the original setting in Section 2, here a positive solution for δ is not guaranteed.
 In fact, the sign of the optimized value δ indicates whether or not the combinatorial triangulation (after a flip) is realizable as an arc triangulation.
 If $\delta > 0$ after the optimization, then the new arc triangulation exists and contains a circular arc between r and s that satisfies the criterion of being geometrically well-oriented.
-In case of nonexistence (if $\delta \leq 0$), the combinatorial triangulation is not realizable as an arc triangulation, and we declare the arc \widehat{pq} as non-flippable.
-Observe that an arc flip may change various circular arcs geometrically (by optimizing over their curvature), whereas only a single arc is exchanged combinatorially.
-An arc flip thus is a geometrically global operation which is combinatorially local.
+In case of nonexistence (if $\delta \leq 0$), the combinatorial triangulation is not realizable as an arc triangulation, and we declare the arc \hat{pq} as non-flippable.
+Observe that an arc flip may change various circular arcs geometrically, as we optimize over their curvature afterwards.

 Sometimes we may not want to perform an arc flip even if it exists.
 For example, flipping an arc a can lead to an inner vertex of degree 2, a property of arc triangulations which is possibly unwanted in the application.
 Arc a can easily be declared as not flippable, by putting the restriction that angles in triangles be less than π .
-Note that this does not necessarily prevent the occurrence of double-edges between two vertices of an arc triangulation.
-For example, see Figure 4, where all angles are smaller than π .
+Note that this does not necessarily prevent the occurrence of doubleedges between two vertices of an arc triangulation.
+For example, see Figure 3, where all angles are smaller than π .
 However, a check if an edge already exists can be done before the optimization step, and thus does not have to be incorporated into the linear program.

 Optimizing angles with arc flips is a powerful (though maybe costly) tool.
-We demonstrate the positive effect of sequences of such flips with Figures 6 and 7.
+We demonstrate the positive effect of sequences of such flips with Figures 5 and 6.
 A significant improvement over the Delaunay triangulation becomes possible (in fact, the smallest angle is doubled in this example) by reducing the degree of a particular vertex, v.
 Note that this configuration is quite 'robust' in the sense that v retains its high degree in the Delaunay triangulation even if the placement of the other vertices is changed moderately.
-Repeated appearance of patterns as in Figure 6 may lead to an overall poor quality of a given triangular mesh.
+Repeated appearance of patterns as in Figure 5 may lead to an overall poor quality of a given triangular mesh.